 Fluorescence In Situ Hybridization (FISH).
 This test uses special dyes that allow the hematopathologist to detect changes in a cell’s genes and chromosomes.
 This test identifies specific gene or chromosome changes that are common in MDS patients.

-These tests look for mutations in genes that are associated with MDS.
+Molecular Testing.
+These tests look for mutations (changes) in genes that are associated with MDS.
 Sometimes, mutation testing results influence MDS treatment or its outcome.
 Molecular testing can be done on a sample of blood or bone marrow.
 It is performed in some patients with MDS to look for gene abnormalities.
 DNA sequencing is a type of molecular test that checks for specific gene mutations in cancer cells.
 Certain mutations are associated with a better or worse outcome.
 Doctors use the results of molecular testing to help plan treatment.

 Testing for genetic mutations in myelodysplastic syndromes has progressed considerably in recent years and is becoming more widely available.
 This progress in the understanding of the genetic features of myelodysplastic syndromes will help doctors acquire a better understanding of a patient's individual disease to develop targeted treatments.